 - Click Start to upgrade the hosts.

-- Monitor the upgrade process.
+- Click Refresh and monitor the upgrade process.

 You can view the overall upgrade status and specific progress of each host upgrade unit group.
 The upgrade duration depends on the number of host upgrade unit groups you have in your environment.